by Autistics for Autistics Ontario

 Some parent-led organizations also have professional relationships with the ABA industry.
 Autism Speaks Canada, for example, collaborates on an online documentary series which features children (too young to consent to having their supposed “social deficits” exploited onscreen) to promote the work of a Canadian ABA therapist.
 (Please Contact us if you would like to be involve in our campaign around this).

-It is disturbing that ABA is the mandate in Ontario, since many jurisdictions have abandoned it and autistics consistently voice against it.
-Why the disconnect?
-From talking to parents, we have learned that some were frightened into thinking ABA was the only way to help their child.
-Also, since ABA is the only provincially-funded therapy, some parents and teachers may also believe that it is better than nothing.
+Why is ABA the mandate in Ontario, since so many jurisdictions have abandoned it and autistics consistently voice against it?
+Partly it is because ABA is the only provincially-funded therapy (due to lobbying), so some parents and teachers believe that it is better than nothing.
+From talking to parents, we have also learned that some were frightened into thinking ABA was the only way to help their child.

 ABA versus Acceptance